onewelcome/identity-cloud-documentation/docs/self-styling/configuration-page.md

 ```

 #### CIM
-The `cim` directory contains login templates and messages.
+The `cim` directory contains templates and messages for login and sign up.
 Within the `extension-resources` folder, you can add any of the following folders:

   - Email templates: templates for emails.
   - Messages: key-value messages in multiple languages.